polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 Your *[.oncancel]* lambda callback will also evaluate if the user clicks anywhere outside of the modal window.

-### Customizing your buttons.
+### Customizing your buttons

-In addition to simply using the default "OK" button, you can also supply your own collection of buttons that will be used instead of the "OK" button.
+In addition to simply using the default "OK" button, you can also supply your own collection of buttons, that will be used instead of the "OK" button.
 This is done by adding any buttons you wish inside of a *[_buttons]* argument.
 Consider the following.

 ```